voxpupuli/voxpupuli.github.io/docs/index.md

 * Only hard dependencies must be added to the metadata.json.
 Don't add soft dependencies!
 More explanation is [in the official Puppet styleguide](https://puppet.com/docs/puppet/5.5/style_guide.html#dependencies)
 * Ensure that the version range of any dependency doesn't include an unreleased major version (do not allow version 6.X of a dependency if the current version is 5.X)
 * An increase of an upper version boundary (of a module or Puppet itself) is only an enhancement if code adjustments were needed.
 Don't add the `enhancement` label if the only change is within the `metadata.json`.
 Ensure that `.fixtures.yml` doesn't pin a specific version.

+### Approving and Merging

+* You can merge your own PR if it was approved by someone else and travis is green.
+Don't merge if either one of those conditions are not true
+  * Modulesync PRs are an exception (a PR based on changes that the msync tool did, NOT PRs on [modulesync_config](https://github.com/voxpupuli/modulesync_config#modulesync-configs)).
+We agreed some time ago that it's ok to merge your own modulesync PR if travis is green, without separate approval.
+This is okay because changes to [modulesync_config](https://github.com/voxpupuli/modulesync_config#modulesync-configs) were reviewed and tested
+* It's okay to approve code regardless if travis is still running or not.
+The code won't be merged if travis fails after the PR got approved

 ## Project management committee